Why top industry leaders are using gamification in training

 Axonify’s gamification strategy stands out for one big reason: choice.
 Every employee gets to decide which parts of the experience they most enjoy.
 Some people are into games and add one to every training session.
 Others prefer rewards and try to earn as many points as possible by completing daily training activities.
 Rather than assume the same game mechanics work for everyone, Axonify allows companies to construct a gamified experience that best matches their culture.

 To get the most from gamification, you have to do it right.
 It’s not just about creating a competitive environment.
 Certain elements of gamification have proven more effective than others.
 So if you’re looking to incorporate gamification into your own company training, keep the following essentials in mind:

 - Remember that gamification isn’t just about making training more fun.
-It challenges people to continue learning, helps them track their progress and recognizes them for their efforts.
+It challenges people to continue learning, helps them track their progress and recognises them for their efforts.
 Plus, it makes training more fun!

 - Make sure to select game mechanics that align with your culture.

 - Provide high-value training content, such as microlearning (short training sessions) focused on critical topics.
-Gamification may get people to engage, but you must provide value – otherwise they won’t come back no matter how fun the training is.
+Gamification may get people to engage, but you must provide value – otherwise, they won’t come back, no matter how fun the training is.

 If your learning management system has gamification built in, you’re already halfway there.
 If your LMS doesn’t support gamification, it may be time for an upgrade.

 Companies spend over $350 billion every year on training.
 Despite this, one survey found that 75% of managers are unhappy with their learning and development (L&D) function.
 Worse, only 12% of employees apply their learned skills on the job.
 In other words, ineffective training efforts can cost your organisation a fortune.